Photography Tips & Gallery

 BE VIGILANT!
 Pay attention!

-– We recommend regular checks outside (with cottage lights off).
+– We recommend regular checks outside (with cabin lights off).
 Check every 30 minutes when stars are visible, or every 90 minutes in cloudy weather.

 – Capturing aurora on your camera means you can share your experience with friends and family.
 We recommend using a DSLR camera and tripod combination.